-Assessment of adverse reactions is based on two Phase 3 studies (study 312-0116 and study 312-0119) and six Phase 1 and 2 studies.
-Study 312-0116 was a randomised, double-blind, placebo-controlled study in which 110 subjects with previously treated CLL received idelalisib + rituximab.
-In addition, 86 subjects from this study who were randomised to receive placebo + rituximab went on to receive idelalisib as a single agent in an extension study (study 312-0117).
-Study 312-0119 was a randomised, controlled, open-label study in which 173 subjects with previously treated CLL received idelalisib + ofatumumab.
-The Phase 1 and 2 studies assessed the safety of idelalisib in a total of 536 subjects with haematologic malignancies, including 400 subjects who received idelalisib (any dose) as a single agent and 136 subjects who received idelalisib in combination with an anti-CD20 monoclonal antibody (rituximab or ofatumumab).
+Assessment of adverse reactions is based on one Phase 3 study and seven Phase 1 and 2 studies.
+Phase 3 study 312-0116 was a randomised, double-blind, placebo-controlled study in which 220 patients with previously treated CLL were randomised 1:1 to receive idelalisib + rituximab or placebo + rituximab.
+The Phase 1 and 2 studies assessed the safety of idelalisib in 490 patients with haematologic malignancies, including 354 subjects who received idelalisib (any dose) as a single agent and 136 subjects who received idelalisib in combination with anti-CD20 monoclonal antibodies.